STAY INFORMED: Several districts issue delays amid icy conditions

-MIAMI VALLEY — Slippery roads have prompted some districts to issue closings or delays for Friday.
+MIAMI VALLEY — Slippery roads have prompted some districts to issue closings or delays today.

 [DOWNLOAD: Free WHIO-TV News app for alerts as news breaks]

-Urbana City Schools, Triad Local Schools, and West Liberty-Salem Local Schools in Champaign County have issued 2-hour delays.
+Urbana City Schools, Triad Local Schools, Graham Local Schools, and West Liberty-Salem Local Schools in Champaign County have issued 2-hour delays.

-Benjamin Local Schools in Logan County is also under a 2-hour delay for Friday.
+Bellefontaine City Schools, Benjamin Logan Schools, and Riverside Local Schools in Logan County are also under a 2-hour delay today.

 We will update this story.